TickLabVN/challenges/engineer/cs/web-based-text-editor-marathon/README.md

   * Adding/Removing files/folders.
   * Expanding/Collapsing a folder's content.
   * Setting a file as active.
-* Build a file content editor using the [monaco editor](https://microsoft.github.io/monaco-editor/):
+* Build a file content editor using the [monaco editor](https://microsoft.github.io/monaco-editor/) that allows:
-  * Allows showing the active file's content.
+  * Showing the active file's content.
-  * Allows editing the active file's content.
+  * Editing the active file's content.
-  * Allows auto-saving.
+  * Auto-saving.

 ## Related tools & References